jojijacobk/JavaScript-Knowledge/About-JavaScript.md

 You can assume the way JavaScript engine works in the event loop is similar to the way human brain works.
 Human's aren't capable fo multi-tasking.
 All what a human brain does at the forefront of minds is to simply do context-switching.

 # Job Queue

-Each iteration of *event loop* is called a *tick*, where the next item to execute as present in top of the even loop queue is pulled into execution.
-When you have a callback function ready for execution (from ajax or setTimeout) it is put into the end of this event loop queue.
+Each iteration of *event loop* is called a *tick*, where the next item to execute is picked from Task queue and is put into execution.
+When you have a callback function ready for execution (from ajax or setTimeout) it is put into the end of this Task queue.
 But, if you use **ES6 Promise, it helps to put callback functions into the end of current tick itself**.
 You can thus put more items into this queue forming a special *Job queue* which is guaranteed to execute after current tick and before picking up next item in the event loop.
 But, if you continuously add items into the Job queue then you end up with same situation like an infinite loop preventing next item in event loop to be executed.

 # Asynchronous execution
 You can create async in your program using **callback**, **promise** & **web workers**.
 EventHandlers, AJAX handlers are common built-in examples of async in JavaScript.
 Even though callback brings asynchrony to JavaScript, it is still single threaded.
 Web workers are used to achieve async in multi-threaded execution environment.